sighupio/fury-kubernetes-service-mesh/docs/development/README.md

 ```

 Once rendered, you can find the istio.yml file inside the rendered directory.
 This file is a very very big one, so we
-spllited it in components.
+splitted it in components.
 You can find the final result inside the [katalog/istio](../katalog/istio) directory.

 So, we have created: